 Once we receive the completed paperwork from you, your application will be processed and you will be included on our waiting list.
-We will write to you to confirm this and we will then seek additional information from you in order to begin the process of registering an application for you with the relevant Local Authority/Council here.
+We contact you to confirm this and we will then seek additional information from you in order to begin the process of registering an application for you with the relevant Local Authority/Council here.

 On receipt of the information sheet, an applicant will decide whether or not they wish to proceed with the application for housing in the particular scheme.
 If an applicant is interested, we will then refer their details on to the Housing Association for consideration.

 Safe Home does not manage or build any properties of our own.
 We operate by trying to match our applicants up with existing Housing Associations throughout the country.